-- Have your Résumé/Cover Letter critiqued by an employer during one of the 15-minute CoBA Employer Résumé Critique Sessions.
+- Have your Résumé/Cover Letter critiqued by an employer during one of the 15-minute COB Employer Résumé Critique Sessions.

-- Participate in a Practice Interview with an employer during one of the 15-minute Employer CoBA Practice Interview Sessions.
+- Participate in a Practice Interview with an employer during one of the 15-minute Employer COB Practice Interview Sessions.

 Assignments in two required courses help students learn job search skills for life.
 Each semester more than a dozen programs are held to help students prepare for the job search process.
 Workshops range from résumé writing to dining etiquette, to dressing for success and negotiation.
 In addition, several networking events are held each semester to give students plenty of opportunity to practice their skills, meet employers and begin building their professional network.